CenturyLinkCloud/clc-go-cli/README.md

 ## The Development Process

-The development is supposed to happen on Unix/Linux/Mac systems.
+Development is set up for Unix/Linux/Mac systems.
 Some of the instructions below may not work properly on Windows.

 * [Install Go](https://golang.org/).